-Aquia Church currently offers two different Choral Ensembles open to adults and high-school age youth who desire to enrich our worship through signing.
-Both ensembles perform from the Sunday after Labor day through Trinity Sunday, inclusive, and all levels of experience are welcome.
+Aquia Church's Gallery Choir is open to adults and high-school age youth who desire to enrich our worship through signing.
+This ensemble performs at the 10:00 service from the Sunday after Labor day through Trinity Sunday, inclusive, and all levels of experience are welcome.

-We are actively looking for new singers to join either or both choirs and interested parties are encouraged to contact our Director of Music, Trystan Bennett, at email@example.com, stop by a rehearsal, or visit the choir loft after either the 9:00 or 11:15 AM Sunday services.
+We are actively looking for new singers to join this choir -- particularly lower voices -- and interested parties are encouraged to contact our Director of Music, Trystan Bennett, at email@example.com, stop by a rehearsal, or visit the choir loft after the 10:00 AM Sunday service.

 For children interested in singing in the Aquia Choristers, please see the Aquia Choristers Page.